projectodd/incubator-openwhisk-deploy-kube/openshift/README.md

     AUTH_SECRET=$(oc get secret whisk.auth -o yaml | grep "system:" | awk '{print $2}' | base64 --decode)
     wsk property set --auth $AUTH_SECRET --apihost $(oc get route/openwhisk --template={{.spec.host}})

+# Sensible defaults for larger clusters

+There are some sensible defaults for larger clusters in openshift/extras/larger.env that you can use like:

+    oc process -f openshift/extras/template.yml --param-file=openshift/extras/larger.env | oc create -f -

 # Installing on minishift

 These instructions assume you've cloned this repo, cd'd into it, and